Assistant Professor of Radiology

 Program Director, Cardiovascular & Thoracic Radiology Fellowship

 The University of Kentucky Department of Radiology is pleased to offer a 1-year fellowship in Cardiovascular and Thoracic Radiology (CV&TR).
-We are currently accepting applications for one fellowship position beginning July 1, 2021 and for one position during the 2022-2023 academic year.
+We are currently accepting applications for one fellowship position beginning July 1, 2022 and for one position beginning July 1, 2023.

 Eligible candidates will have completed an ACGME-accredited (or equivalent) diagnostic radiology residency training program and should be board-eligible (or certified) by the American Board of Radiology.
 All fellows must be eligible for medical licensure in the state of Kentucky.